Gardening is a relatively safe activity but there are some health risks, including:

-Mosquitoes have always been unwelcome guests at the best of times but today they carry some nasty diseases even in Canada.
-West Nile Virus is our biggest threat.
+Mosquitoes are more than an unwelcome nuisance, as they may carry diseases.
+In Ontario, West Nile Virus is the biggest threat.
 A single bite can cause mild to serious health problems.
 Mild symptoms are fever muscle and head aches, swollen lymph glands and a rash, more serious infections may lead to severe central nervous system issues (Healthy Canadians, Government of Canada).

 Cut your risk of a mosquito bite: